When will the name change take effect?

 Is my money still safe?

 Absolutely!
 Members’ funds are federally insured by the National Credit Union Share Insurance Fund.
 In order to offer our members even more coverage at $250,000 per account, we recently conducted a member vote to convert to private deposit insurance.
-The voting period ended on March 23, 2017.
-As soon as we know the results of the vote, we will let members know what this means to them in a separate communication.
+The voting period ended on March 23, 2017, and members voted to approve the transition to private insurance.
+This change will be effective on August 1, 2017.
+Members will receive correspondence from us that will be mailed on June 26 with more information.

 Who is responsible for this name change?

-Your Board of Directors, along with senior management, saw greater importance in changing the credit union name to a name that is more representative and inclusive of our geographically expanded field of membership.
+Your Board of Directors, along with senior management, saw greater importance in changing the credit union name to one that is more representative and inclusive of our geographically expanded field of membership.

 I have more questions.
 Who can answer them?